Uberts94/react-scores/README.md

 It will be developed in phases, in several weeks, to illustrate the different features of React.

 * _Phase 1_: just static component rendering, and props-propagation.
-Uses 'fake' data and does not allow any user interaction.
+Uses 'fake' data and does not allow any user interaction (except one).
+* _Phase 2_: add a form and its management.